 Need help selling your car in Minnesota?
 Here are some quick answers

-Do I need to notarize the title in Minnesota?
+Do I need to notarize the title when selling my car in Minnesota?

-Do I keep my license plates after selling the car?
+Do I keep my license plates after selling the car in Minnesota?

-Is a bill of sale required in Minnesota?
+Is a bill of sale required when selling a car in Minnesota?